Campus Accessibility Center (CAC)

 It is the responsibility of a student with disabilities to complete the following steps to be considered for accommodations at SNHU.
 Forms, Guidelines, and Procedures may be requested directly from the Campus Accessibility Center.

-- On campus students may complete a Voluntary Disclosure and Request for Accommodation Form
+- On campus students may complete an Accessibility Center Intake Request Form

 3. Complete intake interview with assigned Accommodations Specialist (in person, by phone, or via email) to discuss documentation and accommodation history to determine one's disability status and the need for particular accommodations.
 These determinations are made on a case-by-case basis.

 Accommodations & Services (CAC)